andycroll/andycroll.com/_posts/2024/2024-05-27-compress-your-images-using-github-actions.md

 ## Why not?

-Maybe you dislike free performance improvements for you users?
+Maybe you dislike free performance improvements for your users?

 I kid.